Gageperrin/it-notes/it-topics/cissp.md

 A - Affected Users
 D - Discoverability

 Social engineering consists of deception or intimidation to get people to provide sensitive information that should not be accessible to the exploiting party.
-The most common forms of social engineering include but are not limited to: phishing, spear phishing, whaling, smishing, vishing, pretexting, baiting, or tailgating and piggybacking.
+The most common forms of social engineering include but are not limited to: phishing, spear phishing, whaling, smishing, vishing, pretexting, baiting, typo squatting, influence campaigns, or tailgating and piggybacking.

 ## 1.12 - Apply supply chain risk management (SCRM) concepts